This post about gluten-free coffee and coffee alternatives contains affiliate links.

 Overall, what I love about Macaccino is there are not any gluten-containing ingredients in its coffee substitute blend; rather, it’s made from all organic, gluten-free ingredients, including roasted maca, cacao powder, cinnamon, mesquite powder, and nutmeg.

 You can purchase Macaccino gluten-free coffee alternative on the company’s website or on Amazon by clicking here.

-UPDATE: I have officially given up on caffeine!
-Yes, I haven’t had caffeine for almost FIVE months!
-I found that I enjoyed the act and taste of coffee, so either maca or decaffeinated coffee (this is the exact decaf coffee I drink*) gives me that feeling of normalcy.
-But I don’t miss coffee.
-I feel so much better without – less jittery, sweaty and I don’t have to pee so much in the morning.
+UPDATE: While the Macaccino didn’t stick for me, I have officially given up on caffeine!
+Yes, I haven’t had caffeine for more than a YEAR!
+During this process, I found that I missed the taste of coffee too much, so I simply switched to decaffeinated coffee.
+I felt sluggish for a few weeks, but now I feel so much better without caffeine.
+I feel less jittery, sweaty and I don’t have to pee so much in the morning.